 Cave-In automatically start Multiball the first time through the modes.

-But, here's a rape.
+But, here's an exploit.
 At the beginning of a ball, select Jaws of Life or

 Cave-In.
 Then shoot a mode start.
 That will lock a ball and serve another to